 Tulane is responding to the extraordinary circumstances we find ourselves in with Coronavirus (COVID-19).
 We understand the stress juniors are feeling due to multiple test cancelations; to accommodate the needs of students applying to Tulane in the fall 2020 for the fall 2021 entering class, we feel this measure is appropriate.

 The policy will only be in effect for students applying in the fall of 2020 for the entering fall 2021 class (Class of 2025).

 All applicants will be considered for merit-based financial aid, regardless of whether or not test scores are submitted with the application.

 Tulane accepts either the Common Application or Tulane application.
 When completing your application, indicate that you are submitting a test optional application.
 If you indicate that you’re submitting a test optional application, you may still submit test scores as a supplement to your application.

 The Office of Undergraduate Admission takes a holistic approach to reviewing applications, meaning several components of an application are evaluated to determine academic fit for Tulane.
 These components includes grade point average (GPA), academic rigor, essays, letters of recommendations, who you are in and out of the classrooms (i.e. club involvement, employment, etc.), and standardized test scores.

 English language proficiency is required for admission to Tulane.
-TOEFL or IELTS scores are required if you are not a native speaker of English.
+TOEFL, IELTS or Duolingo English Test scores are required if you are not a native speaker of English.
 At home administrations of these tests will be accepted.
-For non-native English speakers who have taken the SAT or ACT, a 600+ on the SAT reading/writing or 27+ on the ACT English waives your requirement for a TOEFL/IELTS score.
-If you are unable to take a TOEFL or IELTS exam, we may be able to evaluate your English proficiency based off of an essay and interview.
-Such assessments will be given on a case-by-case basis, as TOEFL or IELTS scores are preferred.
+Successful applicants typically score 95+, 6.5+ or 115+ on TOEFL, IELTS or the Duolingo English Test respectively.
+For non-native English speakers who have taken the SAT or ACT, a 600+ on the SAT reading/writing or 27+ on the ACT English waives your requirement for a English proficiency score.